Detox Your Cleaning Supplies

-- Combine 1/4 cup white distilled vinegar, 1/2 tsp liquid castile soap and 3/4 cup warm water into a spray bottle.
+- Combine 1/4 cup white distilled vinegar or 1/2 tsp liquid castile soap and 3/4 cup warm water into a spray bottle.
 Shake to blend.

-- For bigger jobs: 1/2 cup white distilled vinegar, 1/4 cup liquid soap and 2 gallons of warm water in a bucket.
+- For bigger jobs: 1/2 cup white distilled vinegar or 1/4 cup liquid castile soap and 2 gallons of warm water in a bucket.
 Stir to blend.

 - Alternatively, put lots of orange peels in a large jar.
 Cover with water and brown sugar and let sit for a few weeks to 3 months.
 Put into a spray bottle with equal parts water.
 Use with a clean cloth or mop.

-- Combine 1 cup of baking soda with enough liquid castile soap to make the consistency like a frosting, stirring consistently.
+- Combine 1 cup of baking soda with enough Sal Suds (or dish soap) to make the consistency like a frosting, stirring consistently.
 Add a couple drops of essential oil as needed.
-Scoop mixture on a sponge and be sure to rinse thoroughly.
+Scoop mixture on a cleaning cloth or scrub brush and be sure to rinse thoroughly.

 - Follow with a vinegar rinse.